Alice in Wonderland (1951)

-I don’t like Alice all that much.
+I don’t like Alice as a protagonist all that much.
 Her voice gets on my nerves.
-She is so dainty.
+She is also so dainty.
 I suppose that is the point (she isn’t exactly Wonder Woman).
 She is young and naive to a frustrating point.
 However, this protagonist does rebel against the society in which she lives in.
 She has an inquisitive nature that I consider a strength.
 While Disney has ways to go to create more positive and independent female figures, this is a step in the right direction.

-The direction is messy and while I don’t reduce anything for not being true to Carroll’s version, some gentle guidance could have assisted the film in spots.Too often it meanders off course
+The direction of this film is messy and while I don’t reduce anything for not being true to Carroll’s version, some gentle guidance could have assisted the film in spots.Too often it meanders off course

 What I Liked:

 Wonderland is absolutely brilliant.
-The settings are imaginative, the characters colorful both is appearance and in personality.
-Their is a touch of satire and social commentary between genders and class structure.
+The settings of the world are very imaginative, the characters colorful both is appearance and in personality.
+There is a touch of satire and social commentary between genders and class structure.

-Yes, it is still a drug induced fever dream.
+Yes, it is still a drug-induced fever dream of a film.
 Twisted imagery and suggestive language and actions to say the least.
-It’s one crazy animated scene after another with these fascinating creatures.
+It’s one crazy animated scene after another of these fascinating creatures.

 I must admit I love the Chesire Cat in this film.
 He always winds up being my favorite in any version, but his semi-philosophical rants, limericks, and lunacy are special.